nuxencs/seasonpackarr/README.md

 Both entries use the same qBittorrent torrent list. qBittorrent can store a torrent only once, so the same torrent cannot be added separately to both categories.

-### Prowlarr Backfill
+### Prowlarr Discovery

-Use Prowlarr to find season packs that autobrr missed. seasonpackarr groups episode torrents by series, year, and season, then searches enabled torrent trackers.
+Use Prowlarr RSS feeds for automatic season-pack discovery without autobrr.
+Use a manual targeted search to find older packs or recover gaps after downtime. seasonpackarr starts from episode torrents already in your client.
+It does not acquire episodes or search for shows absent from the client.
 It imports one compatible pack per release variant and respects existing smart-mode settings.
 An equivalent pack already in the client blocks another tracker copy.
 Episode variants already covered by a compatible pack are excluded